Northwestern Wildcats football: Bowl games

-The Wildcats have appeared in 16 bowl games, posting a record of 6–10.
+The Wildcats have appeared in 17 bowl games, posting a record of 7–10.
 They had 9 consecutive bowl losses which tied them with Notre Dame for the longest bowl losing streak of all time, which they ended in the 2013 Gator Bowl.

 Head coaches

-There have been 29 head coaches since the inaugural team in 1882, with Pat Fitzgerald being the current head coach.
+There have been 30 head coaches since the inaugural team in 1882, with their current head coach being David Braun.

 Rivalries

 Illinois

 The Illinois Fighting Illini are the Wildcats' most natural rival.
-The series dates back to 1892 and the two schools have played annually since 1927, with the Illini holding a 55–49–5 overall advantage.
+The series dates back to 1892 and the two schools have played annually since 1927, with the Illini holding a 57–54–5 overall advantage.
 In April 2010, a deal was reached for the annual rivalry game to be played at Wrigley Field on November 20, 2010.

 Since 2009, the schools have competed for the Land of Lincoln Trophy.
 From 1947 through 2008, the teams competed for the Sweet Sioux Tomahawk Trophy, since retired as part of a ruling by the NCAA requiring Illinois to purge Native American imagery from their athletics.
 The origins of the trophy derived from a wooden cigar store Indian named Sweet Sioux, which was stolen and replaced by a tomahawk.
 The Sweet Sioux Tomahawk permanently remains in Evanston.

-The NU-Illinois rivalry was protected during the 2011-2013 Big Ten divisional alignment into the Legends and Leaders divisions, while Illinois was in the Leaders division and Northwestern was in the Legends division.
+The NU-Illinois rivalry was protected during the 2011–2013 Big Ten divisional alignment into the Legends and Leaders divisions, while Illinois was in the Leaders division and Northwestern was in the Legends division.
 The two schools continued to meet as a protected crossover on an annual basis, similar to Michigan-Ohio State.
 With the start of the 2014 season, the conference realigned the divisions geographically into West and East to accommodate the entry of Maryland and Rutgers, so the NU-Illinois rivalry became a regular divisional matchup instead of a crossover.
+After the 2023 season, with four schools joining from the collapsing Pac-12 Conference, the divisions were eliminated, but the Illinois–Northwestern game became one of 12 "protected" matchups that will continue to be played annually.